Psi-team/SearchFoodBackend/README.md

 ## <center>Search Food Backend </center>

 ## Motivation
 Do you have a hard time deciding what to consume for lunch on working day?
-Do you have a hard time selecting what to eat for dinner after school?<br> Search Food Application is born for solving such a annoying troubles that you have to face every day to make you a better day.
+Do you have a hard time selecting what to eat for dinner after school?<br> Search Food Application is born for solving such an annoying troubles that you have to face every day to make you a better day.
 ## Introduction
 This repository is the backend of the project SearchFood.
 The frontend repository is [HERE](https://github.com/Psi-team/SearchFoodFrontEnd).
 The SearchFood Application is born for solving your daily eating problems that you a have hard time deciding what to eat.
 This application provides you multiple methods, including distance, types, or location, to help you choose your meals.
-The SearchFood Application is developed in jdk1.8, using Spring Framework 5.1.9 with Spring Boot 2.1.7 to implement MVC, and Apache Maven 3.6.0.<br>
+The SearchFood Application is developed in jdk1.8, with Spring Boot 2.1.7, RESTful api, and Apache Maven 3.6.0.<br>

 ## Features
 Search